AlbertLanne/My-advanced-REST-API-NODEJS/readme.md

 - The SingleFileCUDR branch have a single file for CUDR
 - The HTML branch use the classe "members" with front end vanilla JS.

+> To test the API i preconise to use postman for HTTP request.
 ---

 ## Project setup